-The goals and objectives to be identified in the Town of Johnstown Comprehensive Plan will reflect the concepts contained in the fourteen State of Wisconsin Comprehensive Planning goals, as well as the thoughts and comments obtained from residents, elected officials, and other interested parties throughout the planning process.
+The goals and objectives to be identified in the Town of La Prairie Comprehensive Plan will reflect the concepts contained in the fourteen State of Wisconsin Comprehensive Planning goals, as well as the thoughts and comments obtained from residents, elected officials, and other interested parties throughout the planning process.
 Accordingly, the goals and objectives will create a framework around which the comprehensive plan is developed.

-The Town of Johnstown is expected to experience negative population growth according to the population projections declining by 114 residents by 2035.
-Also of interest, the City of Milton (38.5% growth), the Town of Milton (over 40% growth) and the Town of Harmony (over 32% growth) are forecast to benefit (or suffer, depending on opinion) from its proximity to its ever-expanding neighbor to the south and west, Janesville, and experience considerable growth.
+The Town of La Prairie is expected to experience relatively slow or declining population growth as indicated by the 2035 population projections.
+Also of interest, the City of Janesville (38.5% growth) and the Town of Harmony (over 30% growth) are forecast to benefit (or suffer, depending on opinion) from its proximity to its ever-expanding neighbor to the west, Janesville, and experience considerable growth.
 In short, these developments in and around the Town's borders will inevitably influence each of the elements of this comprehensive plan.
 It is important to think of the Town not only in local terms, but also as it is affected (and as it affects) its neighboring communities.

-While agri-business and agri-industry is important in the Town of Johnstown and Rock County, the primary land use will continue to be agriculture.
-However, any diversity may stimulate the local economy, by spurring growth in skilled population and housing diversity.
+While agri-businesses remain an important land use in the Town of La Prairie and Rock County, continued diversity in agri-businesses and labor force is a positive sign for the Town.
+Not only does such diversity stimulate the economy, it also spurs growth in skilled population and housing diversity.
 One hurdle to climb in the future, though, is the decreasing proportion of a working-age population.
-As current data and forecasts show, this age group is one of the most slowly-growing in the Town of Johnstown and Rock County.
+As current data and forecasts show, this age group is one of the most slowly-growing in the Town of La Prairie and Rock County.